Qiskit/web-components/README.md

+> [!IMPORTANT]
+> This repository is unmaintained  and the content in qiskit.org has been superseded by the [IBM Quantum | Community page](https://ibm.com/quantum/community).
+These source files are no longer maintained and may contain omissions or outdated information.
+Contributions to this repo are no longer accepted.

 # Qiskit Components

 Qiskit Components is a future-looking project to develop Qiskit design system based around Web Components, ES Modules, and modern browser standards.